BadLymphocyte/Flex-Wavelog-Bridge/portainer_stack_guide.md

 # SSH into your Docker host
 ssh user@your-docker-host

-# Navigate to the stack's volume
+# Navigate to the stack's volume - THIS MIGHT BE WRONG.
+CHECK CONTAINER SETTINGS TO SEE CORRECT PATH TO VOLUME.
 cd /var/lib/docker/volumes/flex-wavelog-bridge_config/_data

 # Create config.json